-Common symptoms of impostor syndrome include feeling under-qualified for (or unworthy of) your job, even though success after success proves your abilities.
-Although you and everyone in your network considers you high-performing, you live with a persistent fear of being exposed as a fraud.
+Common symptoms of impostor syndrome include feeling under-qualified for (or unworthy of) your job even though success after success proves your abilities.
+Although your coworkers may consider you to be high-performing, you may live with a persistent fear of being exposed as a low-key trickster.

-There are a few aspects specific to the remote work lifestyle that can make anyone’s impostor feelings flare up.
-Understanding the reason you’re feeling increased self-doubt, then waking up everyday with a plan to overcome those feelings, can get you back to thinking, “I got this.”
-Let’s explore some common remote impostor challenges and how you can overcome them while working from home.
+There are a few aspects specific to the remote work lifestyle that can cause an impostor flare-up.
+Understanding the reason behind these feelings of increased self-doubt and developing a plan to overcome those feelings can get you back to your normal “I got this” self.

-Dealing With Major Digital Communication Doubts
+Dealing With Digital Communication Doubts As A Remote Worker

-Since it’s difficult to decipher tone in email, impostors struggle to internalize good feedback and dwell on perceived critiques.
+Since it’s difficult to decipher tone in an email, impostors struggle to internalize good feedback and often dwell on perceived critiques.
 They may interpret the sender’s tone as terse, even if that wasn’t the intention.

 “People who feel like impostors have unsustainably high self-expectations around competence.
 No one likes to fail, but impostors experience shame when they fail,” - Dr. Valerie Young, author and expert on impostor syndrome

 The Impostor Cycle pattern begins with a feeling of anxiety when receiving a new task, followed by over-preparation (or even anxious procrastination), and finally a rush to pour way more time and effort into a project than required.

 So when a project succeeds, instead of basking in the glow of a job well done, you falsely convince yourself that you failed because you had to work overtime to complete the project.

-If you spend way too much on a project and never think it’s perfect enough to submit, link a supervisor to the work document from the beginning so they can give real-time feedback or say, “That’s enough—we’re good to go on this.”
+If you spend way too much on a project and never think it’s perfect enough to submit, link a supervisor to the document from the beginning so they can give real-time feedback or say, “That’s enough—we’re good to go on this.”

 Parking Your Workday At Procrastination Station

-Practicing a work-life balance is harder in a remote job, since you don’t have the physical separation between realms of your life.
+Practicing a work-life balance is harder in a remote role, since you don’t have the physical separation between realms of your life.
 Procrastinating and then cramming work sessions in (and perhaps even missing a promised family outing to meet a deadline) can leave you feeling pretty crummy and frustrated.